Banger

 Banger takes the opposite approach: Gmail is a first-class provider.

-That means Gmail has its own OAuth, ingest, backfill, and send paths.
+That means Gmail has its own OAuth, ingest, history sync, and send paths.
 Once messages enter Banger’s mailbox model, they participate in the same workspace, workflow, sync, search, and agent systems as every other mailbox.
 But the provider edge is allowed to be provider-specific.

 That separation is what makes the integration stable.